Aditya-4987/amazon.com-clone-/README.md

 ---

-Made with ❤️ using React and Firebase.
+Made with ❤️ using React and Firebase.~by Aditya Pratap Singh